reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Requirements
 - Android 10 or 11

+## Tested
+- Android 10 arm64 CrDroid ROM

 ## Installation Guide
 - Install the module via Magisk Manager only
 - Reboot
 - It will take about 3 minutes after device boot until the effect is started
+- For devices that doesn't support "compress-offload-playback", it will take sometime to play mp3 file until audio_route is changed to "low-latency-playback"
 - Open equalizer option through your stock Music app

 ## Troubleshootings